binio is the general base class, containing important method,

 in this case.

-- Enumeration of all possible error values.
-This type defines the
+- Enumeration of all possible error values, returned from the

 - No error at all.
 This is always mapped to an integer value of